NicholasLennox/express-generator-explainer/readme.md

 router.get('/', function(req, res, next) {
   /*
     Using the http-errors dependeny to create an error object, then throwing it.
-    This error then is caught by express' erorr handling to prevent the application from crashing.
+    This error then is caught by express' error handling to prevent the application from crashing.
     This invokes our custom error middleware and renders the error.ejs view as before.
   */
   throw createError(403) // Choosing a random error code to make sure its this error being shown